evnu/rusty/README.md

 ## Running a Compile Benchmark

 `native/benchmark_compile/` contains a benchmark to evaluate how fast or slow `rustler_codegen` is.
 Run it with `benchmark.sh` in that directory.
+Note that the script makes use of [Gnu time](https://www.gnu.org/software/time/).

+The benchmark writes a file `data.csv`, which can be plotted with `plot.gpi`, provided that gnuplot is available.